The Ultimate Guide to Building a Production-Grade Node.js Backend in 2025

 Environment Variables for Production

-Create .env.production
+Create .env.production:

 NODE_ENV=production